plausible/docs/docs/excluding-pages.md

 You need to place your Plausible Analytics tracking script code into the Header (`<head>`) section of your site.
 Place the tracking script within the `<head> … </head>` tags.
 Do this for all the websites where you'd like to use page-tracking exclusions.

 This is the only tracking script you need.
 You don't need to keep the default script.
-Your stats will keep tracking without intteruption and you will not lose any of your old data.
+Your stats will keep tracking without interruption and you will not lose any of your old data.

-You do not have to use exclusively the `exclusions` script type.
+You do not have to use the `exclusions` script type exclusively.
 You can chain various script types, for example:

 ```html
 <script async defer data-domain="yourdomain.com" src="https://plausible.io/js/plausible.hash.exclusions.outbound-links.js"></script>